 Seventy years ago, Enzo Ferrari put a 1,500cc V12 in the nose of a car and the 125S was born.
 And then came the other legends, the 250 GT, 250 GTO, 275 GTB and the 365 GTB or Daytona; all Super GTs.
 Ferrari took a break after that, and in place of its super GT, launched two mid-engine cars – the 512 BB and the Testarossa.
 But then in 1996, the Maranello-based company realised it was missing something and the semi-practical Super GT returned with the 550 Maranello, 599 Fiorano and F12.

 The 6.5-litre, V12-powered 812 today continues that tradition, taking the performance envelope to a new high.
 The explosive and screaming naturally aspirated engine remains the focal point of the car, and because it has a fantastic new chassis setup and a new set of Formula One-inspired electronic driver aids, you can even use all 800hp, even with the rear-drive-only setup.
-Sure, the suspension is a bit stiff even in bumpy road settings, the new electric steering is a bit inert and the 812 will be out of reach for most mortals when it is launched towards the end of the year at approximately Rs 5 crore.
+Sure, the suspension is a bit stiff even in bumpy road settings, the new electric steering is a bit inert and the 812 is out of reach for most mortals with a launch price of Rs 5.2 crore (ex-showroom, Delhi).